Terraform test improvements in 1.10 for everyday modules

 There are a few applications to analyse data and give insights on development and usage of Ansible:

-There are many more perspectives, have a look.
+There are many more perspectives.

 Next Ansible Fest not in Europe